-To continue the study of basic accounting concepts, fundamentals of accounting procedures, development of accounting principles and practices, and the determination, valuation, and presentation of accounting information as it pertains to management.
+To continue the study of basic accounting concepts, fundamentals of accounting procedures, development of accounting principles and practices, and the determination, valuation, and presentation of accounting information.
+Emphasis on the use of accounting information as it pertains to management.
 1 c.u.
 Prerequisite: ACC 201.